gournge/orthogonal-skip-connections/README.md

   - Update: we observed matrices didn't converge to identity - both in a synthetic data setting and in a CIFAR-100 training setting.
 Hence the model is not really valid, suggesting a more general construction than presented here - weight matrices don't need to converge to identity.

 - [ ] Explore the scheme of training where we first train the model with identity skip connections, then approximate each non-linear connection with an orthogonal connection and adjust the weights of non-linear connection.
+- [ ] Literature review of related papers
+  - [ ] What is the effect of orthogonal residual updates? (new paper)
 - [ ] See what happens when we increase the dimensions further in `orthogonal_skip_connections.experiments.orth_to_id`.
 Currently we only saw it in 2D and 3D and binary classification.
 I couldn't construct a general dataset in which the model didn't achieve 100% immediately on high-dimensional data.
 - [ ] Explore ViT architectures
-- [ ] Literature review of related papers

 ## Citation
 If you use this codebase in your research, please cite it: